WeegeeNumbuh1/FlightGazer/README.md

    2. Copy the password and press the Accept button
    3. With your SSH client, log into the device at `root@adsb-feeder.local`
 3. Continue the below steps and install the web interface as well
-4. You can add the RGB Matrix hardware later, expand the prerequisites above for the hardware set-up
+4. You can add the RGB Matrix hardware later, expand the prerequisites above for the hardware+software set-up

 </details>